DJ Play a Christmas Song

 "DJ Play a Christmas Song" is a song by American singer and actress Cher, released as the lead single of her 2023 album Christmas.
 The song was digitally released on October 6, 2023, by Warner.
 It was produced by Mark Taylor, with lyrics written by Sarah Hudson, Jessie Saint John, Brett McLaughlin, James Abrahart, Mark Schick and Lionel Crasta.
 It became Cher's first entry on the US Billboard Hot 100 in 21 years, peaking at number 90 on the chart.
-It also was number-one on both the US Billboard Dance/Electronic Digital Song Sales and Adult Contemporary charts, making Cher the only solo artist to have a number-one song on at least one of the charts in each of the past seven decades.
+It also reached the top of both the US Billboard Dance/Electronic Digital Song Sales and Adult Contemporary charts, making Cher the only solo artist to have at least one number-one song on any Billboard chart in each of the last seven decades.

 Composition

 The song is performed in the key of G major with a tempo of 134 beats per minute in common time.
 It follows a chord progression of Gsus2 – Bm7 – C(add 2) – Dsus, with a key change to A major for the last two choruses.
-Cher's vocals span from G_{3} to C_{5} in the song.
-Cher once again applies Auto-Tuning to her vocals as she had previously done and made famous on her 1998 hit song, "Believe", which is also in the same key of G-flat major.
+Cher’s vocals span from G3 to C5 in the song.
+Cher once again applies AutoTune to her vocals, as she had previously done on her 1998 song "Believe," on which she famously used the effect.

 Promotion and performances

 Cher debuted "DJ Play a Christmas Song" on October 3, 2023, at Silencio nightclub in Paris, performing at a private event hosted by Rabanne and H&M. She later performed the song during the Macy's Thanksgiving Day Parade on November 23, 2023.
 Cher performed "DJ Play a Christmas Song" on the German TV show Wetten, dass..? on November 25, 2023.
 She taped her performance for the 91st annual Christmas in Rockefeller Center Christmas Tree Lighting on November 19, 2023, and it aired on NBC on November 29, 2023.
 On December 1, 2023, Cher appeared on The Graham Norton Show, being interviewed and performing the single.
 She performed the song on the finale of Strictly Come Dancing on December 16, 2023.
 Cher also performed the song for the iHeartRadio's Jingle Ball on December 8, 2023 at Madison Square Garden.
+Cher performed the song on the Christmas episode of Saturday Night Live on December 20, 2025.

 Critical reception

-The song received a positive review by Attitudes Jamie Tabberer, who gave the song four out of five stars, calling it a "cut-glass powerhouse pop-dance banger."
+The song received a positive review from Attitudes Jamie Tabberer, who gave the song four out of five stars, calling it a "cut-glass powerhouse pop-dance banger".